Every measure has been taken to ensure the safety of our staff and customers.

 Condensation in property is mainly a winter problem

 Water vapour is produced in relatively large quantities from normal day to day activities, even just breathing, but in particular cooking and washing/drying clothes.
-Here’s a few tips to help reduce excessive condensation.
+Here are a few tips to help reduce excessive condensation.

 • Use all of the radiators on a moderate heat, not just a few on maximum, reduce cold spots in the property and ensure it is pleasantly warm throughout.